 On August 14th, 2021, I had the honor of doing an introductory presentation of Compass Education concepts and materials for a group of educators in Santiago Atitlán, Guatemala, near our home in the village of San Antonio Palopó.
 The workshop was sponsored by Sarah Robinson-Bryan and her NGO, PEG Partners (Proyecto para las Escuelas Guatemaltecas or the Guatemalan School Project).
-Participants included primary school educators from the David LaMotte School in Tzanchaj and a pair of teachers from a group called FUNDIT, traveling music teachers based out of Chimaltenango, a city about halfway between Guatemala City and the endangered paradise that is Lake Atitlán.
+Participants included primary school educators from the David LaMotte School in Tzanchaj and a pair of teachers from a group called FUNDIT, travelling music teachers based out of Chimaltenango, a city about halfway between Guatemala City and the endangered paradise that is Lake Atitlán.
 All participants with the exception of Sarah were Guatemalan educators with limited or no English.

-It had long been my dream (much delayed and interrupted by the global pandemic) to bring the common language of systems thinking and sustainability to the varied schools, education groups, and philanthropic organizations located around the lake, as well as in the US where I reside part time, and beyond.
-Speaking of common language, I gave the presentation in Spanish (a language in which I am working hard to become proficient) to native speakers of Tzutujil, who teach bilingually in order to help preserve their indiginous culture.
+It had long been my dream (much delayed and interrupted by the global pandemic) to bring the common language of systems thinking and sustainability to the varied schools, education groups, and philanthropic organizations located around the lake, as well as in the US where I reside part-time, and beyond.
+Speaking of common language, I gave the presentation in Spanish (a language in which I am working hard to become proficient) to native speakers of Tzutujil, who teach bilingually in order to help preserve their indigenous culture.

-Due to systemic failures and intentional historic geopolitical disenfranchisement, LaMotte School students fall into a socio-economic strata such that they normally wouldn’t be able to afford even “public” school.
-Outside support from groups like PEG and Rotary International, with whom I teamed up to write a construction grant for their school, seem to have supplanted many governmental or traditionally cultural and societal systems.
+Due to systemic failures and intentional historic geopolitical disenfranchisement, LaMotte School students fall into socio-economic strata such that they normally wouldn’t be able to afford even “public” school.
+Outside support from groups like PEG and Rotary International, with whom I teamed up to write a construction grant for their school, seem to have supplanted many governmental or traditional cultural and societal systems.
 Without interventions, these students would likely be entering the workforce sometime during their primary years.
 The interventions themselves, however, lack the kind of systems and sustainability thinking needed to impart efficiency and efficacy.
-My goal for the workshop, therefore, was the Compass goal: to empower educators with the tools to encourage students as sustainability advocates and systems thinkers.
+My goal for the workshop, therefore, was the Compass Education goal: to empower educators with the tools to encourage students as sustainability advocates and systems thinkers.